Skip to main content

 Rashid Iqbal

 Rashid is chief executive of the Winch, a place-based youth and community charity in Camden, which delivers innovative programmes, including Take Back the Power and North Camden Zone.
-He has volunteered in small organisations and start-ups, including as a founder trustee of Transform Justice and as a CAB Management Committee member.
-Rashid has held senior leadership positions in national organisations, including Refugee Action, as well as contributing to the establishment of national wellbeing indicators, through secondment to the UK Government Cabinet Office.
+He has volunteered in small organisations and start-ups, including as a trustee of Transform Justice and as a CAB Management Committee member.
+Rashid has held senior positions in national organisations, including Refugee Action, as well as contributing to the establishment of national wellbeing indicators, through secondment to the UK Government Cabinet Office.

 Rashid joined the board in 2020.

-Andrew joined the board in 2022.
+Rebecca joined the board in 2025.

 Not an ACEVO member?